sukarnagarwal/PLDI23_Compound_Simulation/README.md

 This repository conatain the gem5 source code and litmus test libraries for our Compound Memory Model paper.

+If you use Compound Memory Model Litimus test framework in your research, we would appreciate a citation to:

+Goens, A., Chakraborty, S., Sarkar, S., Agarwal, S., Oswald, N., & Nagarajan, V. Compound Memory Models.
+In Proceedings of 44th ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI 2023), June 2023. [embed]https://homepages.inf.ed.ac.uk/vnagaraj/papers/pldi23.pdf[/embed]

 # Setting up GEM-5